 Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 The Morphing of Brother Jonathan and Uncle Sam

-Brother Jonathan and Uncle Sam promoting Mrs. Potts' Sad Irons - Three Mrs. Potts' Sad Iron ads and other Uncle Sam and Brother Jonathan illustrations help to suggest the most likely identity of the phonograph operator in Mrs. Potts' Sad Irons ad of June 1, 1878.
+Brother Jonathan and Uncle Sam promoting Mrs. Potts' Sad Irons - Four Mrs. Potts' Sad Iron ads and other Uncle Sam and Brother Jonathan illustrations help to suggest the most likely identity of the phonograph operator in Mrs. Potts' Sad Irons ad of June 1, 1878.

+Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900